lageIBUSP/Rsampling/README.md

 # Rsampling - Resampling Stats functions ported to R

-Resampling Stats (http://www.resample.com) is an add-in for running randomization tests in Excell worksheets.
+Resampling Stats (http://www.resample.com) is an add-in for running randomization tests in Excel worksheets.
 It adopts a simple workflow for significance tests:

 1. Define a statistic of interest that can be calculated from a data table;